 No, I will not talk about the fact that the Congress wanted to fudge the interview by calling it a live show while streaming an edited video.
 People did find that out easily by looking at the wall clock overhanging Raghuram.
 The ‘live’ video was streamed for about 25 minutes while the clock showed it took more than one hour to complete the talk.
 While ‘bhakts’ would assume that the entire stupidity of Rahul was edited by an embarrassed Congress, after watching the discussion, I am assured that equal stupidity was displayed by Raghuram if not more.

 Now let’s look at how they have done this task of marring men’s capabilities in their own fields.

-Another wisdom that came from Raghuram was that India needed a staggered opening of the lockdown and that was also followed.
-India has already divided the whole country in Red, Orange and Green zones with clearly defined criteria for each zone.
+Another ‘wisdom’ that came from Raghuram was that India needed a staggered opening of the lockdown and that was also followed.
+India has already divided the whole country into Red, Orange and Green zones with clearly defined criteria for each zone.
 Even in red zones, India has created containment zones, sealed zones etc. to tackle the pandemic at different levels.

 India was also very quick to respond to the need of the poor and opened up the village economy and agricultural activities.
 This discussion happened at a time when India has already decided to open even non-essential services – like transport of non-essential goods, opening up small shops and even running public transport in green zones.

 So, whatever Raghuram said was nothing new.
 Even children in India knew that India needed a staggered opening and that was already in place.
 We didn’t need an ex-RBI chief to say that.